ralph-groupscholar/groupscholar-intro-call-registry/README.md

 - Create schema and tables for intro call tracking
 - Add new intro call records with follow-up dates and notes
 - List recent calls and summarize outcomes
+- Summarize partner performance with conversion outcomes and next follow-ups
 - Show upcoming follow-ups within a configurable window

 ## Tech